-Katie acts for clients on high-value onshore and offshore construction projects throughout the world.
+Katie acts for clients in construction and operational disputes arising out of high-value onshore and offshore projects throughout the world.
 Katie has worked on a range of projects involving mining, oil and gas, renewables, pipelines, processing plants, and marine construction.
 She has particular experience running complex international arbitrations and has conducted arbitrations seated in multiple jurisdictions.
-She also represents clients in Supreme Court and Federal Court litigation proceedings.
+She also represents clients in Supreme and Federal Court litigation proceedings.

 Katie also provides strategic project advice to a number of clients in the energy, resources, and infrastructure sectors.
 She has significant experience acting as project counsel, assisting clients in navigating issues throughout the course of a project to avoid formal dispute resolution proceedings wherever possible, and ultimately achieving successful project completion.